What is narcissism?

 Perspective #2 – Only narcissists are narcissistic.

 The label of narcissist is reserved for people who destroy other people.
 This is vastly different than using the word “narcissist” as a societal buzzword to describe those who display behaviors we don’t like or appreciate.
-The number of victims being harmed or killed by narcissists make it clear that we are not all narcissistic, because we are not all walking around consciously shattering other human beings to get our needs met.
+The number of victims being harmed or killed by narcissists make it clear that we are not all narcissistic, because we’re not all walking around consciously shattering other human beings to get our needs met.

 My Thoughts